How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

 Step 2 — Measure the Width

 Measure between the left and right jambs (or reveals) at top, middle, and bottom.
 Write down all three and use the smallest measurement.
 For very wide openings (4 m+), it can help to take an additional mid-span measurement across the lintel.
-Folding systems require uniform width along the entire length to ensure even panel spacing.
+Folding doors require uniform width along the entire length to ensure even panel spacing.

 Height measurements of a folding door.